 For his part, the national coordinator of Anthropology, Pedro Francisco Sánchez Nava, detailed: "effectively, work was done there, in an area adjacent to the zone of monuments, that is, it is not within the monumental part of the zone open to public visit; I was there yesterday ...
 It is outside the zone of monuments, (but) within the area of the perimeter.
-Apparently, they are lands property of the State Government, they are invaders that did affect.
+They are lands property of the State Government, they are invaders that did affect.

 "The corresponding denunciations have already been filed, the damage has already been contained.
-There are more than 30 criminal charges; now we have to substantiate them, for that we have to do an expert work, a very deep report, and take measures, which are really exemplary so that people understand that, regardless of the type of land ownership, the vestiges are the property of the nation and have to be respected.
+There are more than 30 criminal charges; now we have to substantiate them, for that we have to do an expert work, a very deep report, and take measures, which are exemplary so that people understand that, regardless of the type of land ownership, the vestiges are the property of the nation and have to be respected.

-He informed that some platforms were damaged, "it would be irresponsible to specify now the number of buildings, are making flights with LIDAR technology in the area and from that can be defined, with a punctual expertise, based, For now, the impact of the invasion has been contained, now we have to look at the issue of land tenure and determine precisely the level of affectation.
+He informed that some platforms were damaged, "it would be irresponsible to specify how the number of buildings, are making flights with LIDAR technology in the area and from that can be defined, with punctual expertise, based, For now, the impact of the invasion has been contained, now we have to look at the issue of land tenure and determine precisely the level of affectation.

 Finally, Sanchez Nava pointed out that, currently, there is no permit to build on these lands, "no request has been made, we do not know what they intended to do.
-Since antier, the use of machinery has stopped and we are very attentive.
+Since antler, the use of machinery has stopped and we are very attentive.
 There are already circumstantial records, the corresponding criminal proceedings will be followed, for this, it is essential to make sustained expertise," he concluded.